NBA Trade Rumors: Los Angeles Lakers Could Trade Julius Randle For 2018 First Round Pick Before Deadline

-Recent NBA trade rumors are out that the Los Angeles Lakers could be ready to trade Julius Randle for a 2018 first round draft pick before February’s deadline.
+Recent NBA trade rumors are out that the Los Angeles Lakers could be ready to trade Julius Randle for a 2018 first-round draft pick before February’s deadline.
 Randle has been demoted to a substitute role this season after starting for head coach Luke Walton last year.

-Fansided’s Hoops Habit suggested the said rumor, saying that the Lakers are looking to obtain a first round pick next year “to get back into the mix on draft day.”
+Fansided’s Hoops Habit suggested the rumor, saying that the Lakers are looking to obtain a first-round pick next year “to get back into the mix on draft day.”
 The Lakers have had the top 2 pick in the last three years and had drafted Randle seventh overall in 2014.

 Randle is set to become a restricted free agent next summer as his rookie contract’s expiration draws near.
 The report said that Randle “will likely be looking for a significant pay raise,” which is something the Lakers are rumored to be not willing to give.